Bunsly/HomeHarvest/README.md

 │
 ├── extra_property_data (True/False): Increases requests by O(n).
 If set, this fetches additional property data (e.g. agent, broker, property evaluations etc.)
 │
-└── exclude_pending (True/False): If set, excludes pending properties from the results unless listing_type is 'pending'
+├── exclude_pending (True/False): If set, excludes pending properties from the results unless listing_type is 'pending' │
+└── limit (integer): Limit the number of properties to fetch.
+Max & default is 10000.
 ```

 ### Property Schema